Wyzer-Lang/wyzer/docs/02_variables_and_types.md

 ## How to Change Variables

 Wyzer makes you think about when data changes.
 1. `let` : Creates a normal variable.
-You cannot change it later.
+You cannot change it later. (immutable variable)
-2. `var` : Creates a changeable variable.
+2. `var` : Creates a mutable variable
 3. `const` : Creates a fixed constant.
 This is evaluated before the program runs.

 ```wyzer